readium/annotations/README.md

 When a user decides to export an annotation set from a reading system, he SHOULD be proposed to filter the annotations by keywords (multiple choice).
 “Annotations with no keyword” and “All annotations” SHOULD be proposed as options.
 The advantage of this practice is that, for instance, a user can export personal annotations (usually with no keyword) and leave “teacher” annotations unexported.

-He MAY enter a title for the annotation set (empty by default).
+They MAY enter a title for the annotation set (empty by default).
 Such a title SHOULD become the exported filename.

-He MUST be able to choose the directory in which the annotation set will be stored.
+They MUST be able to choose the directory in which the annotation set will be stored.

-The file extension MUST be `.ann`.
+The file extension MUST be `.annotation`.

-The application may propose alternative formats at export time: an HTML or markdown format may be handy as a list of annotations with human-friendly references to the location of each annotation.
+The application may propose alternative formats at export time: an HTML or markdown format with human-friendly references to the location of each annotation may be handy.

 ## 4.4.
 Exporting annotations in a publication